-Environmentally conscious businesses from all different industries are looking for sustainable solutions, biodegradable packaging, 100% post-consumer content materials and innovative products that will help lighten their environmental footprint.
+Environmentally conscious businesses from all different industries are looking for sustainable packaging solutions, biodegradable packaging, 100% post-consumer content materials and innovative products that will help lighten their environmental footprint.

 While there are many companies out there who want to be more eco-friendly with their practices, many people still aren’t entirely clear on what eco-friendly packaging actually is.
 We are here to educate consumers like you on some of the most common terms used in the eco-friendly packaging industry.
 Hopefully this list provides a better understanding of what packaging options there are out there—and which solutions may work for you.